EdgeFirstAI/documentation/docs/studio/user/index.md

 {% include-markdown "discrete/user/new_users.md" heading-offset=2 %}

+### Next Steps

 This workflow has shown how to invite new users to your organization.
-To start experimenting with various features in EdgeFirst Studio, the end-to-end workflow in the [Quickstart](../../index.md#create-project) provides more guidance.
+To start experimenting with various features in EdgeFirst Studio, the [end-to-end workflows](../../getting_started/workflows/index.md) provides more guidance.

 [login]: https://test.edgefirst.studio/login